permitio/permit-prisma/README.md

   - Set to `"abac"` if using attribute-based conditions in your policies
   - Set to `"rebac"` if using relationship-based or instance-level permissions
 - `enableAutoSync` if `true`, the extension will automatically sync created/updated/deleted Prisma records to Permit.io as resource instances (including their attributes) for you.
 This ensures Permit’s data is up-to-date for permission checks (especially important for ABAC and ReBAC scenarios).
-- `enableDataFiltering` if `true`, read queries (find, findMany) are automatically filtered so that only records the active user is permitted to access are returned.
-If `false`, you can still manually filter using provided methods.
+- `enableDataFiltering` if `true`, read queries (find, findMany) are automatically filtered so that only records that the active user is permitted to access are returned.
+If `false`, you can still manually filter using the provided methods.
-- `enableAutomaticChecks` (default: `false`): If set to `true`, enables automatic permission checks for each Prisma operation.
+- `enableAutomaticChecks` (default: `false`): If set to `true`, automatic permission checks for each Prisma operation are enabled.
 If `false`, you'll need to handle permission checks manually using the extension's methods (like `prisma.$permit.check()` or `prisma.$permit.enforceCheck()`).

 ---

 ### Additional Configuration Options
-- `defaultTenant` (default: `"default"`): The tenant key to associate with synced resources.
-Useful in multi-tenant applications.
+- `defaultTenant` (default: `"default"): The tenant key associated with synced resources.
+This is useful in multi-tenant applications.
 - `resourceTypeMapping` (optional): A custom map from Prisma model names to Permit resource types.
-Useful if your model names don't match your Permit resource keys.
+This is useful if your model names don't match your Permit resource keys.
 - `excludedModels` (optional): An array of model names to skip from permission checks or syncing.
 - `excludedOperations` (optional): An array of Prisma operations to skip from checking (e.g., `['findFirst']`).